bezzad/Downloader/README.md

     RangeHigh = 0,
     // clear package temp files when download completed with failure, default value is true ClearPackageOnCompletionWithFailure = false,
+    // minimum size of chunking to download a file in multiple parts, default value is 512 MinimumSizeOfChunking = 1024,
     // config and customize request headers
     RequestConfiguration =
     {